The easiest way to create a customized course is by using the Learn for Jira editor.

 Learn for Jira lets you repeat course names.
-Think carefully before you decide to do this, as it may be confusing for your users.
+Please think carefully before deciding to do this, as it may confuse your users.

-Duration is how long you would expect a user to need to complete the course.
-You can change this field later if needed, so don’t worry if you put in a guesstimate.
+Duration is how long you expect a user to need to complete the course.
+If needed, you can change this field later, so don’t worry if you put in a guesstimate.

 If you add a group to Course Visibility, you are restricting access to the course for that group only.
 You can add multiple groups to this field.
 When this field is left blank, all users who can interact with Learn for Jira can see the course.